-Windows Services are often dependent on each other.
+Windows services are often dependent on each other.
 As a result, every Windows computer has a complex web of services dependencies.
-Accounting for these dependencies during a Service restart is essential to ensure that the Windows host and all the Services are fully functioning after the process.
+Accounting for these dependencies during a service restart is essential to ensure that the Windows host, and all the services, are fully functioning after the process.

-Service Account Manager utilizes a proprietary algorithm to map dependency relationships.
+Service Account Manager (SAM) utilizes a proprietary algorithm to map dependency relationships.
 It then implements a staged start / stop list that manages even the most complex dependency scenarios.
 When an IT administrator requests a specific service stop, SAM performs the following steps:

-- Prepares an initial list of all dependencies for the Service being stopped,
+- Prepares an initial list of all dependencies for the service being stopped,

 - Assesses the list and expands it to include additional dependent services,